-As we mentioned, scuba diving is surprisingly accommodating, and that means sometimes scuba divers have to ask some hard questions such as: am I too old to dive now?
+As we mentioned, scuba diving is surprisingly accommodating, and so the decision whether to dive or not to dive falls to the diver.
+That means sometimes scuba divers have to ask some hard questions such as: am I too old to dive now?
 Have my skills deteriorated too much over the years?
 And the question most pertinent to this article: Have I gained too much weight to scuba dive?

 This problem is further exacerbated by the fact that scuba certifications never expire.
 It’s possible for someone to get their license when they were much leaner, gain a bunch of weight, and then come back 50 pounds heavier wondering if they are still allowed to dive.
 Technically yes, you are still allowed as there is no weight restriction on diving.